Chapter 8. Collections and Enumerators

 access the elements in a list by index as you can with an array.

-Like its array-based cousin, CAtlList
+Like its array-based cousin, CAtlList is defined in terms

 of an element traits class that encapsulates the details of dealing